Nevada-Bioinformatics-Center/NIGMS-UNR-2024_CloudModule/README.md

 ## **Overview**

 This cloud-based learning module introduces the principles of 16S rRNA sequencing and its applications in microbial community analysis.
 16S rRNA gene sequencing is a commonly used method to study the diversity and composition of microbial communities by focusing on a specific region of the ribosomal RNA (rRNA) gene that is present in all bacteria.
-This sequencing techniique generates a vast amount of data.
+This sequencing technique generates a vast amount of data.
 Understanding how to process and analyze this data through a series of computational steps is critical in studies related to the human gut microbiome, among others.

+The overall structure of the module is explained below:

+- [Submodule 01](Submodule01.ipynb) aims to provide an understanding of the principles of 16S rRNA sequencing and its applications in microbial community profiling.
+- [Submodule 02](Submodule02.ipynb) teaches how to preprocess raw 16S rRNA sequencing data and perform quality control checks to ensure reliable results.
+- [Submodule 03](Submodule03.ipynb) covers taxonomic classification of 16S rRNA sequences, evaluating rarefaction curves, and analyzing alpha and beta diversity in microbial communities.

 ## **Background**